jesusnavaso/hello-rabbit-java/src/main/java/org/jesus/publishsubscribe/README.md

 where the `binding_key = routing_key

-With `fanout`, all messages made a publisher to the exchange, will get broadcast to all consumers that are subscribed to thart exchange
+With `fanout`, all messages made a publisher to the exchange, will get broadcast to all consumers that are subscribed to that exchange.

 ## TEMPORARY QUEUE